abaer123/Racing-Repository/Courses/Transfer_Project/transfer.md

 * [ ] Transferring Project
   * If you only want a single project to reference for later, start here.
 If instead you want the whole group we have been working with to reference later, skip to step 2.
   * This step is completely optional, if you do not wish to transfer just click **finish**. **Keep in mind that if you do not have an existing ultimate license some of the lab functionality will go away when you transfer your project.**
-  * Projects cannot be transferred when there are images in the container registry, clean them up by going to **Packages and Registries --> Container registry**
+  * Projects cannot be transferred when there are images in the container registry, clean them up by going to **Deploy --> Container registry**
   * Delete all the available images by clicking on the **trashcan** at the back of the line, and confirm the deletion until **all** images are deleted
   * While still in your project use the left hand navigation menu to click through **Settings -> General**
   * From there scroll to the bottom and click **Expand** on the ***Advanced*** section.